raydac/mvn-golang/README.md

 </env>
 ```
 __Keep in mind that it is impossible use links to Github and Bitbucket libraries through `<dependencies>` maven mechanism, links to such dependencies should be processed by standard `GET` command and information about it you can find below.__

+## Support of Module mode

+Since 2.3.3 version, plug-in supports Golang module mode and allows to mix modules and work with golang maven dependencies, [I have made some sample to show the possibility](https://github.com/raydac/mvn-golang/tree/master/mvn-golang-examples/mvn-golang-example-maven-module-mix).
+By default support of module mode is turned off, but it can be turned on through `<moduleMode>true</moduleMode>` or property `mvn.golang.module.mode`.

 ## Wrapped GET command